Mortal/bbfetch/README.md

 ## Implementation

-This project contains classes to access the BlackBoard installation at Aarhus University with the Python Requests framework, and is useful for teaching assistants and teachers who wish to automate the BlackBoard tedium.
+This project contains classes to access the Blackboard installation at Aarhus University with the Python Requests framework, and is useful for teaching assistants and teachers who wish to automate the Blackboard tedium.

-The main component is a wrapper around `requests.Session` named `blackboard.BlackBoardSession` with methods to automatically login and resubmit an HTTP request, automatically follow HTML redirects, save and load cookies, save and load login passwords.
+The main component is a wrapper around `requests.Session` named `blackboard.BlackboardSession` with methods to automatically login and resubmit an HTTP request, automatically follow HTML redirects, save and load cookies, save and load login passwords.